mespe/mespe.github.io/content/post/future_of_r.md

 suited to a task or not.
 Asking what is good for R is akin to asking what is good for a hammer.
 What is good for a chisel?

-Although this seems like a silly comparison, it is actually quite useful.
+Although this seems like a silly comparison, it might actually be quite useful.
 There are bins of neglected and abandoned tools in every thrift store and flea market.
 How did they get there?
 Typically, a handful of factors contributed make them no longer useful and left